Skip to main content

 • You're on the fence about getting a master's degree but want to take steps forward in your career.
 HR certificate credits can be used toward a master's degree in HR management, should you decide to continue your education.

-If you’re already in the HR field, a human resources certificate can give you the academic credibility you may need to advance.
+If you’re already in the HR field, a human resources certificate can give you the academic credential you may need to advance.
 You’ll have the opportunity to specialize in areas that can increase your professional standing, such as compensation and benefits, labor relations or compliance.

 "As HR has been a field I have worked with closely over my career, working in the field is a goal of mine," said Robert Filipkowski '18, who had previously earned his associate and bachelor's degrees at SNHU.
 "So having the additional certificate and knowledge I gained for the program is invaluable to my personal and professional pursuits.
 The SNHU program was the best because of previous experience, affordability, quality and flexibility in the learning experience, and the SNHU name."